BlogH-01

 What’s in a Flu Shot?

-There are three types of flu viruses that affect humans, A, B, and C. The ones that cause epidemics?
+There are three types of flu viruses that affect humans: A, B, and C. The ones that cause epidemics?
 A and B strains.
 The C strain is not associated with epidemics.
-Flu shots contain strings of types A and B inactivated influenza virus or particles that are designed to look like the viruses to spur the immune system into action.
+Flu shots contain strings of types A and B inactivated influenza viruses or particles that are designed to look like viruses to spur the immune system into action.

 How Effective is the Flu Shot?